aristocratos/btop4win/README.md

 ## Compilation

+* For compiling with LibreHardwareMonitor support:

+    Either download latest release from https://github.com/aristocratos/librehardwaremonitor and place the "external" folder in btop4win top folder, or:

+        1. Clone https://github.com/aristocratos/librehardwaremonitor and open the solution

+        2. Build Release configuration for CPPdll

+        3. Copy all .dll and .lib files from "x64/Release" to "external" folder in top-level of btop4win

+* btop4win

-Clone the repository or download source package from latest release.
+    1. Clone the repository or download source package from latest release.

-Open solution with Visual Studio 2022.
+    2. Open solution with Visual Studio 2022.

-Choose between Debug, Release and Release-Admin configurations.
-(Release-Admin sets admin requirement on the binary, otherwise the same as Release).
+    3. Choose between Debug, Release and Release-LHM configurations.

+    (Release-LHM sets admin requirement on the binary, LHM_Enabled declaration and needs LibreHardwareMonitor dll's and .lib in "external" folder).

-Build solution.
+    4. Build solution.

 ## Configurability